thlorenz/thlorenz.com-blog/if-error-abort/post.md

 On line 9 we make sure that we don't kick off any more stat requests in case abort was signaled by a previous request that errored out.

-On line 11 we prevent requests that were pending while the first one errored out and now are calling back with an error from activating our error handler again.
+On line 11 we prevent requests that were pending while the first one errored out and now are calling back with an error, from activating our error handler again.

 It's pretty simple, but makes our code behave a lot better.